-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Not covered under any condition Drugs (pill form and those used for self-injection) that meet the definition of a Part D drug; this includes drugs that may be provided or administered by staff or self-administered in a hospital outpatient setting such as emergency room, observation unit, and surgery center or pain clinic if not required for the medical condition being treated.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Immunizations when covered under Part D following Original Medicare guidelines Examples: (Zostavax, Shingrix) Tetanus-Diphtheria-Pertussis vaccines (when received for injury) Naturopath services (uses natural or alternative treatments).
+Not covered under any condition Orthopedic shoes or supportive devices for the feet • Shoes that are part of a leg brace and are included in the cost of the brace.
+Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Outpatient Drugs (pill form and those used for self- injection) that meet the definition of a Part D drug; this includes drugs that may be provided or administered by staff or self-administered in a hospital outpatient setting such as emergency room, observation unit, and surgery center or pain clinic if not required for the medical condition being treated.
 Please refer to Chapter 5 to determine your coverage in these situations.
-Limitations and coverage guidelines established by Original Medicare Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance).
-Covered when medically necessary
+Limitations and coverage guidelines established by Original Medicare Outpatient prescription drugs for treatment of sexual dysfunction, including erectile dysfunction, impotence, and anorgasmy or hyporgasmy.
+Not covered under any condition Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital. • Covered only when medically necessary.